juks/iso-8583-socket-queue/README.md

 This is just fine to use with Zabbix, Kibana or other monitoring tools.

 ## Signals
 SocketQueue treats well the TERM, INT and HUP signals.
-It gracefully quits on TERM and INT and resets the stats on HUP signal.
+It gracefully quits on TERM/INT and resets the stats on HUP signal.
 To force process exit give it a KILL signal.